mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 ```math
   \mathbf r (\mathbf x^{(\nu)}) = \mathbf{z} - \mathbf h (\mathbf x^{(\nu)}).
 ```
-The resulting vector from these calculations is stored in the residual variable of the `ACStateEstimation` type and can be accessed through the following line of code:
+The resulting vector from these calculations is stored in the residual variable of the `AcStateEstimation` type and can be accessed through the following line of code:
 ```@repl ACSETutorial
 𝐫 = analysis.method.residual
 ```